Eric Ravussin, Ph.D.Boyd Professor

 EDUCATIONPh.D., University of Lausanne, Lausanne, Switzerland, 1980, Human Physiology

 RESEARCH INTERESTSDr.
 Ravussin is a world expert in the conduct of translational research in obesity and type 2 diabetes.
 Over his more than 30 year career, he has conducted numerous clinical investigations on measures of energy expenditure, body composition, carbohydrate metabolism and biomarkers of aging in health and disease states.
 More specifically over the past 15 years he has established a wet lab studying skeletal muscle and adipose tissue cross talks and the relationship of these two tissues on inflammation, nutrient partitioning and insulin sensitivity.
 He has published more than 450 peer reviewed manuscripts in the field of obesity, type 2 diabetes and aging.
 He has mentored more than 60 postdoctoral fellows.
-Over the past 10 years he has conducted translational research on the impact of caloric restriction on biomarkers of aging, looked at the impact of weight loss in the cross talk between adipose and skeletal muscle and has conducted randomized clinical trial on the impact of dietary, activity, surgical and pharmacological interventions on insulin sensitivity.
+Over the past 10 years he has conducted translational research on the impact of caloric restriction on biomarkers of aging, looked at the impact of weight loss and weight gain (overfeeding) in the cross talk between adipose and skeletal muscle and has conducted randomized clinical trial on the impact of dietary, activity, surgical and pharmacological interventions on insulin sensitivity.

 SELECTED PUBLICATIONSA.
 Ravussin was the first one to put together the methods of the hyperinsulimic euglycemic clamp and indirect calorimetry to quantify the fate of glucose disposal into glucose oxidation vs. non-oxidative glucose disposal rates.